University Handbook, Section B:

 The Assistant Vice President and Controller, the Assistant Vice President for Human Resources and Parking, and the Director of Budget report to the Associate Vice President for Administration and Finance.

 B5 Vice President for Institutional Advancement.
-Has responsibility for University Relations, which includes Media Relations and Marketing, Photographic Services, K-State Printing Services, and University Publications; and student service programs, which includes the Academic and Career Information Center, Admissions, Career and Employment Services, College Advancement/Salina Campus, Community Relations, Disabled Student Services, Greek Affairs, University Counseling Services, Financial Aid, Housing and Dining Services, K-State Student Union, New Student Services, Office of Student Life, Recreational Services, Registrar, Lafene Health Center, Leadership Studies and Programs.
+Has responsibility for university relations, which includes Division of Communications and Marketing Photographic Services, K-State Printing Services, and University Publications; and student service programs, which includes the Academic and Career Information Center, Admissions, Career and Employment Services, College Advancement/Salina Campus, Community Relations, Disabled Student Services, Greek Affairs, University Counseling Services, Financial Aid, Housing and Dining Services, K-State Student Union, New Student Services, Office of Student Life, Recreational Services, Registrar, Lafene Health Center, Leadership Studies and Programs.

 The Associate Vice President for Institutional Advancement and Dean of Student Life, the Assistant Vice President for University Relations and Licensing, and the Assistant Vice President for Educational and Personal Development Programs report to the Vice President for Institutional Advancement.
 Additionally, the Vice President is responsible for coordinating university activities and programs with the Executive Director of the Alumni Association, the President of the Kansas State University Foundation (KSURF), and the Director of Intercollegiate Athletics.